Feasibility of a trapped atom interferometer with accelerating optical traps: Concept for accelerating traps

 It is instructive to understand the signal one can expect from an interferometer sequence with the inclusion of moving traps.
 Here, we work with time evolution operators to determine the final state of an atom in the trap after trap movement.
 The result is expressed as the product of a phase, a displacement operator, and the initial state of the atom in the trap.
 There is a difference in phase between the two arms, both due to trap separation and because the path taken by the two traps may not be identical.
 When the trap trajectories enable a good overlap at the interferometer output, it is this difference which constitutes a signal that can be measured.

 Starting after launch, the process of an atom entering and remaining in the trap is as follows.
 As the wave packet free falls for time $t_{0}$, it spatially disperses due to the distribution of momentum states.
-After it reaches the tweezer, the tweezer potential is ramped up - its spring constant is increased such that the potential becomes spatially narrower.
-Ideally, the wavepacket will have reached the ground state of the conventional (i.e. noiseless) harmonic oscillator when the ramp up of the tweezer is completed.
+After it reaches the trap, the trap potential is ramped up - its spring constant is increased such that the potential becomes spatially narrower.
 The atom is then held in a moving trap for some time, after which it is released once more.
-These processes can be mathematically expressed by decomposing the unitary in Eq. \ref{eq:PotentialUnitary} as
+These processes can be mathematically expressed by decomposing the unitary in Eq.~\ref{eq:PotentialUnitary} as

-where $U^{T}$ has been separated into ``ramp up" (\textit{ru}), moving trap (\textit{mov}), and ``ramp down" (\textit{rd}) components.
-We consider the approximate scenario where ramp up results in the atom reaching the state $\ket{0}$ of a conventional simple harmonic oscillator, such that $U^{T}_{ru}\ket{\tilde{\psi}}=\ket{0}$ for both arms.
-If $\ket{\psi_{b,f}}=U^{T}_{mov}\ket{0}$ denotes the spatial state of the atom in the bottom arm after the movement of the trap, in a harmonic oscillator approximation of the trap potential, $\ket{\psi_{b,f}}$ after time $t_{m}$ is explicitly given by
+where $\hat{U}^{T}$ has been separated into ``ramp up" (ru), moving trap (move), and ``ramp down" (rd) components.
+For now, we consider the approximate scenario where ramp up results in the atom reaching the state $\ket{0}$ of a conventional simple harmonic oscillator, such that $\hat{U}^{T}_{\textrm{ru}}\ket{\tilde{\psi}}=\ket{0}$ for both arms.
+We later adapt the calculations for a thermal state.
+If $\ket{\psi_{b,f}}=\hat{U}^{T}_{\textrm{move}}\ket{0}$ denotes the spatial state of the atom in the bottom arm after the movement of the trap, in a harmonic oscillator approximation of the trap potential, $\ket{\psi_{b,f}}$ after time $t_{m}$ is explicitly given by

 where $s_{b}(t)$ is the displacement of the trap in the $x$ direction and $\omega_{0}$ is the constant trap frequency.
 This is simply the time evolution operator applied to the initial state for the case of a Hamiltonian composed of the potential due to gravity and that of a harmonic oscillator with a moving trap center.
-This can be solved exactly in this approximation as we show here.
+The calculations are done in the laser frame, in which the proper time is the coordinate time.
+This can be solved exactly in this approximation as detailed in Appendix \ref{AtomInMovingTrap}.
+We obtain the final state expressed in terms of the displacement operator, $D(\beta) = \exp[\beta \hat{a}^{\dagger}-\beta^{*}\hat{a}]$~\cite{DisplacementOperator}, to be: